Billy McKinney Player Props: Yankees vs. Athletics

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, four home runs and two walks while batting .302.
+- McKinney is hitting .281 with three doubles, a triple, four home runs and two walks.

-- In 14 of 16 games this year (87.5%), McKinney has reached safely via hit, and that includes multiple hits twice.
+- This season, McKinney has recorded at least one hit in 14 of 17 games (82.4%), and had multiple hits twice.

-- He has hit a home run in 25.0% of his games this season, and 7.3% of his trips to the dish.
+- In 23.5% of his games this year, he has gone deep, and 6.8% of his trips to the plate.

 - In six games this season, McKinney has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this season (43.8%), but has had no multi-run games.
+- He has scored in seven games this year (41.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.